Bebenhausen

 In the early 19th century the monastery became a hunting palace for the kings of Württemberg.
-King William II of Württemberg lived there until his death in 1921, his wife Princess Charlotte of Schaumburg-Lippe until her death in 1946.
+King William II of Württemberg lived there until his death in 1921, and his wife Princess Charlotte of Schaumburg-Lippe lived there until her death in 1946.
 It became the seat of Württemberg-Hohenzollern from 1947 and until 1952 when Baden-Württemberg was created.
 In 1974, Bebenhausen became a district of Tübingen.